Julian Hill (politician): Councillor and mayor of Port Phillip

-Health policy - drug use treatment and law reform advocacy

-Hill was a strong advocate for the establishment of a supervised injecting center in St Kilda, Melbourne.
-Hill has continued his advocacy for reform in the Federal Parliament where he spoke his strong conviction that "[d]rug addiction is a health issue" that "must be treated like a health issue, like other health issues.
-The evidence is clear: making it a moral issue does not help.
-It might make you feel good in your Liberal party room meeting, in government, but it doesn't actually help anyone in the community suffering from addiction.
-Addiction cuts across every class and hits every suburb and every family in this country."

-In a speech to the House of Representatives a year later, Hill reflected on his experience in his mid-20s "as the mayor and leader of an inner-city council where the heroin epidemic saw people dying every day, every week around the city, in shops, in front yards, in laneways.
-The evidence then remains true: criminalizing or demonizing someone's addiction, whether or not they need income support, doesn't actually help."

-Member for Bruce in the Australian Parliament

-Hill was elected in 2016 with a swing of + 2.28%.
+Parliamentary service

+Hill was elected as the 5th Member for Bruce at the Federal election on 2 July 2016, defeating high-profile Liberal candidate Helen Kroger.
+Hill achieved a swing of 2.28% to Labor and a margin of 4.08%.
+Hill was re-elected in 2019, 2022 and 2025.

 In 2018, as part of a redistribution altering electoral boundaries, media reports suggested Hill was the biggest beneficiary.
-He was subsequently reelected in 2019 In 2023, Hill made a speech in Parliament that was partially written by OpenAI's ChatGPT.
+He was reelected in 2019.

+In 2023, Hill made a speech in Parliament that was partially written by OpenAI's ChatGPT.
 In the speech, Hill commented on the potentially destructive elements of the technology, stating that it had the ability to cause mass destruction.

-Australian head of state
+Hill was the chair of the Australian Parliament's Joint Statutory Committee of Public Accounts and Audit from August 2022 until his appointment as Assistant Minister in July 2024.
+This Committee oversees the Commonwealth Auditor-General, the Parliamentary Budget Office and interrogates the Australian Government's expenditure, performance and financial statements.
+He was appointed Assistant Minister for Multicultural Affairs and Citizenship following a ministerial reshuffle on July 29, 2024.

+After the re-election of the Labor government in the 2025 Australian federal election, Hill was appointed Assistant Minister for Citizenship, Customs and Multicultural Affairs and Assistant Minister for International Education in the second Albanese ministry.

+Views

 Hill made it clear in his maiden speech he held strong views against the monarchy.
 In December 2019, he addressed the chamber on the issue, stating that when he was first elected it was a confronting moment for him to take an oath of allegiance to a foreigner.
 He spoke of feeling like a cheap traitor, going as far as stating that he crossed his fingers when taking his oath of allegiance.